athd33/MacGyver-Openclassroom/README.md

 **Introduction :**
-This project is a 2D labyrinth game realised with Python3.6 and le Pygame module in his version 1.9.
+This project is a 2D labyrinth game realised from a Linux OS with Python3.6 and le Pygame module in his version 1.9.

 In this game, you are [MacGyver](https://en.wikipedia.org/wiki/MacGyver) (the tv-show hero).
 Your trapped in a labyrinth, and your mission (if you accept it) is to escape after collecting all the items present on the mapp.
 You'll have to find and collect :